 For the last few weeks I’ve been studying mindfulness.

-I’ve come to the conclusion that mindfulness is the key to fulfillment.
+Through my efforts, I’ve come to the conclusion that mindfulness is the key to fulfillment.

 I’ve been meditating for a few years now and the benefits have been astounding, but it’s only recently that I started to seriously attempt to bring the awareness I was developing on the meditation cushion over into my every day life.